LinguaPhylo/linguaPhylo.github.io/features.md

 ## LPhy Studio

+Alongside the LPhy specification language, and reference implementation, we provide a Graphical User Interface for LPhy scripts called "LPhy Studio".

 ### Code blocks in LPhyStudio

 When using the LPhyStudio console, the `data` and `model` code block keywords can be omitted.